Aiper

 Together with the client, we selected this concept.
 Its streamlined shell evokes an autonomous submersible, precisely the impression we sought.
 The sculpted side vents echo that form yet are strictly functional, accommodating the rotary intake-and-exhaust system that powers the cleaner.

-Engineering
+V: Engineering

 The initial exterior cover is designed in Rhino using Subdivision subsurface.
 This ensures that complicated geometries and surfaces is measured with precise grade A surface.
 The surface is then exported and engineered in Solidworks.